TheLoneInitiate/Godot-4-Modular-Developer-Console/README.md

 **- inspect**
 Get inspector info on any ;node in the scene (e.g : see screenshots )

+**- debug_collision**
+Toggles a custom draw for collision shapes of 2D and 3D objects.

 **- list_groups**
 _displays list of groups of a specific node_